bfabiszewski/ulogger-server/README.md

 ## Install
 - Download zipped archive or clone the repository on your computer
 - Move it to your web server directory (unzip if needed)
+- Fix folder permissions: `uploads` folder (for uploaded images) should be writeable by PHP scripts
+- In case of development version it is necessary to build javascript bundle from source files.
+You will need to install `npm` and run `npm install` and `npm run build` in root folder
 - Create database and database user (at least SELECT, INSERT, UPDATE, DELETE privileges, CREATE, DROP for setup script, SEQUENCES for postgreSQL)
 - Create a copy of `config.default.php` and rename it to `config.php`.
 Customize it and add database credentials
 - Edit `scripts/setup.php` script, enable it by setting [$enabled](https://github.com/bfabiszewski/ulogger-server/blob/master/scripts/setup.php#L21) value to `true`